konsulting/porter/README.md

 ## DNS

  - `porter dns:flush` - flush your local machine's DNS in cases where it's getting a bit confused, saves you looking up the command we hope.

+ - `porter dns:set-host {--restore}` - see below.
+The `--restore` will remove the setup.

+ There are some times where pointing the DNS to 127.0.0.1 in order to access the development sites doesn't work out well.

+ For example when resolving development sites inside a container - when making a request to another site hosted in Porter, the container ends up looking at itself rather than the host machine).

+ On MacOS this command will create an alias of `10.200.10.1` to the `loopback` address, and then use this when resolving DNS for the Porter domain.
+The default for all systems is `127.0.0.1`.

+ We leave it up to you to run this command at the moment, it is a temporary setting and resets on a machine restart.
+Not everyone will need it, and we'd rather not dig much deeper into your system to make it permanent.

 ## Email